ExponentialML/Text-To-Video-Finetuning/README.md

   # The key of the video data name.
 This is to align with any preprocess script changes.
   vid_data_key: "video_path"

-# Only sample_preview is used.
-This is used for validation prompts, but is read by the training json by default.
+# This is the data for validation during training.
+Prompt will override training data prompts.
-validation_data:
   sample_preview: True
+  prompt: ""
-  video_length: 16
+  num_frames: 16
   width: 256
   height: 256
   num_inference_steps: 50
-  guidance_scale: 12.5
+  guidance_scale: 9

 # Training parameters
 learning_rate: 5e-6